quantis/activeRecord/README.markdown

 Philosophy
 ----------

-Paris is built with the same *less is more* philosophy as [Idiorm](http://github.com/j4mie/idiorm/).
+Dakota is built with the same *less is more* philosophy as [Idiorm](http://github.com/j4mie/idiorm/).

 Let's See Some Code
 -------------------

 ### Setup ###

-Paris requires [Idiorm](http://github.com/j4mie/idiorm/).
-Install Idiorm and Paris somewhere in your project directory, and `require` both.
+Dakota requires [Idiorm](http://github.com/j4mie/idiorm/).
+Install Idiorm and Dakota somewhere in your project directory, and `require` both.

     require_once 'your/path/to/idiorm.php';
-    require_once 'your/path/to/paris.php';
+    require_once 'your/path/to/dakota.php';

 Then, you need to tell Idiorm how to connect to your database. **For full details of how to do this, see [Idiorm's documentation](http://github.com/j4mie/idiorm/).**